 The rule of law

 · All families, upon first joining the School, sign Home-School Agreements outlining their rights and responsibilities (including Eldon’s Code of Conduct on pupil behaviour); pupils sign similar contracts for particular purposes, such as responsible usage of school emails.
-We also use a Class Charter and Golden Time system in class where children demonstrate their achievement towards the range of responsibilities in school.
+We also use a Class Charter and 'Going for Gold' system in class where children demonstrate their achievement towards the range of responsibilities in school.

 · We teach children to distinguish right from wrong, drawing parallels between rule breaking and behaviour management at school and in society generally, involving pupils in understanding what makes a disciplinary action fair and just, and modelling consistency in the exercise of authority.